dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 Rigorously, the [**Charybdis**](https://bastardkb.com/charybdis/) refers to the side of the board that holds the trackball, while the other side is a [**Scylla**](https://bastardkb.com/scylla/) board, which does not have a trackball.
 In this build, the left side uses the **Scylla** board, while the right side uses the **Charybdis** with the trackball.

-__TODO__: Forget not the disclaimer that this is not an official build order, but just the commitment of my build experience.
-Also insist on the difference with the standard build: hot-swapping, elite-c socketing, custom 3D printing and engraving.
-Also, might be worth mentioning that this build is based on Shield v2, which requires a different install, as well as he proper firmware to be used.

-- As it was the first time building such a keyboard, it might be safer to start with the *Scylla* sides that is relatively simpler, owing to the lack of trackball.
+This build has the optional RGB, MCU and key switches socketing, and custom 3D printed cases.

 ### 1. 3D printing the cases [Optional] [Left, Right]

 For this build, the clear cases were printed using a FormLabs 3 SLA printer.
 THe material used was the *Clear v4 Resin*.
 The files to 3D print are generously provided on the [official github repository](https://github.com/Bastardkb/charybdis) in the STL format.

-In an attempt to have an ever more customized keyboard, I also engraved my nickname using Blender before printing the customized 3D files.
+In an attempt to have an ever more customized keyboard, I also engraved my nickname using Blender before printing the customized 3D files on both [Left](https://github.com/dosssman/Charybdis/blob/dosssman/files/4x6_dosssman/scylla82_left_embossed.stl) and [Right](https://github.com/dosssman/Charybdis/blob/dosssman/files/4x6_dosssman/charybdis3_v131_right_embossed.stl) sides.
-**TODO**: Screenshot of the engraving, engraved files STL link for reference.
 {: .text-justify}

-Finally, as I planned to heavily rely on the tenting solution, I used the wrist rests open-sourced [here] **TODO: Add links to wrist rest STLs**.
+Finally, as I planned to heavily rely on the tenting solution, I used the wrist rests open-sourced [by dereknheiley](https://github.com/dereknheiley/compactyl/blob/master/things/wrist-rest-right.stl) and [added some infills to make it less expensive to print](https://github.com/dosssman/Charybdis/blob/dosssman/files/4x6_dosssman/wrist-rest-honeycombed-flattop-original_height_40.8-right.stl).
 The wrist rests were made a bit taller to match with the tents height, with some manually added infills to save up resin.
+In the end though, I ended up relying on the arm rest of the office chair I am using to elevate my hands enough to match the height of the tented keyboard.
 {: .text-justify}

 Printing with a FormLabs printer requires the STL files to be sliced with the *PreForm* software.